 Web hosting refers to the server which hosts a website.
-VPS stands for Virtual Private Server which is a web hosting server.
+VPS stands for Virtual Private Server, which is a web hosting server.
 It acts as a storage center for the files and data for a website.
-VPS runs its own instance of an operating system to which the customers can have superuser access so that they can install any software which runs on that Operating System.
+VPS runs its instance of an operating system to which the customers can have superuser access to install any software that runs on that Operating System.
 So we can sum up VPS as a server running within another server where one physical server hosts multiple virtual servers isolated from each other.

-A dedicated server user does not share resources with others and it comes with an expensive price as the owner has to pay for the cost of the entire server.
-Whereas the users of a shared hosting server use the shared resources among users and it is affordable.
-VPS comes in between shared and dedicated hosting, where a particular virtual space is allocated to a specific user so that the user gets his/her own CPU, operating system and storage.
-With VPS, the users get the privileges of a dedicated server in a cost-effective way.
+Dedicated servers are powerful and significant, and they can operate websites that need their operating system, manage thousands of transactions every day, and handle an enormous amount of simultaneous traffic.
+A dedicated server user does not share resources with others, and it comes with a high price as the owner has to pay for the cost of the entire server.
+Whereas the users of a shared hosting server use the shared resources among users, it is affordable.
+With shared hosting, several other website owners who use the same server to operate their websites access the same CPU, Memory, and hard drive space with you.
+VPS comes in between shared and dedicated hosting, where a particular virtual space is allocated to a specific user so that the user gets his/her own CPU, operating system, and storage.
+With VPS, the users get the privileges of a dedicated server cost-effectively.

 How does VPS Hosting Work?

-VPS is an intermediate between shared and dedicated hosting servers, which is placed on a single computer that serves multiple websites.
-A VPS is a method of partitioning a physical server into multiple servers so that each has the capability of running its own dedicated machine, operating system and each of the servers can be rebooted independently.
+VPS is an intermediate between shared and dedicated hosting servers on a single computer serving multiple websites.
+A VPS is a method of partitioning a physical server into multiple servers.
+Each can run its dedicated machine and operating system, and each server can be rebooted independently.

-In VPS, the users have control over their own applications which comes with the added bonus of shared server costs with other users.
-It provides root access with the benefit of disk space, CPU and bandwidth.
-It runs an isolated process within the web server.
+VPS also gives users control over their applications and the benefit of sharing server costs with others.
+It provides root access with the benefit of disk space, CPU, and bandwidth.
+It runs an isolated process within the webserver.

-VPS behaves like a real dedicated server along with the users own logins, system processes, file-systems with unlimited root access and custom application software.
-Like a dedicated server, it also provides the highest level of security, complete with customizable firewall protection and security of isolated disk space.
+VPS behaves like a real dedicated server with the user’s logins, system processes, file systems with unlimited root access, and custom application software.
+Like a dedicated server, it also provides the highest security level, complete with customizable firewall protection and security of isolated disk space.